 People will respond if you tell them you need help

 Two moms rushed over to me and another one distracted my son.
 One mom calmed me down and reassured me I was OK.
 I was lucky to have someone understand all I needed was someone to see me and empathize.
-I was able to calm down and go back into the party.
+I was able to calm down and go back to the party.

 My virtual shoulder is here, just as many physical ones surround you right now if you just take that first step and reach out.